idrsolutions/buildvu-microservice-example/README.md

 See our [application server tutorials](https://docs.idrsolutions.com/buildvu/app-server-deployment/) for instructions on deployment.

-Tutorials for cloud platforms coming soon...
+See our [cloud platform tutorials](https://docs.idrsolutions.com/buildvu/docker-deployment/) for instructions on cloud deployment.

 ### docker-compose deployment: ###